 With a full-time staff of 14 individuals, CASDA advocates have a wide variety of backgrounds and experiences to draw upon.
-The following is a list of our full-time staff members and their individual areas of expertise, as well as some comments they shared in Spring 2017 about their positions, passions, vision and community involvement.
+The following is a list of our full-time staff members and their individual areas of expertise, as well as some comments they shared about their positions, passions, vision and community involvement.

 Kelly Burger – Executive Director